The Town of Stonewall taxation year runs from January to December.

 Penalties of 1.25% per month are added to any outstanding taxes on the first of every month beginning on October 1st each year.

-Taxes are due September 28th for 2018 each year.
+Taxes are due September 30th for 2019.
 Payment may be made in the following ways:

 Pay online!
 CLICK HERE for instructions on how to pay taxes (and utilities) online.
 When making payments online, please include all numbers (including zeroes) to ensure payment is applied correctly.